How to take care of a Husky puppy: a first-time owner’s guide by Dr. Sarah Ochoa

 During these vet appointments, your vet may also check a fecal sample to look for worms in your Husky’s stool.

-They can give your Husky puppy medication to get rid of these nasty worms.
+They can give your Husky puppy medication to eliminate these nasty worms.
 Not only will your Husky need vaccines, but they will also need heartworm, flea, and tick prevention.

 All these parasites can cause many health problems in your Husky, some of which can be fatal.